themeteorchef/saas-stripe/README.md

 In this recipe we'll help a new SaaS startup Todoodle (a todo list creator) integrate Stripe into their app.
-We'll learn about single charges, subscriptions, coupon codes, and how to handle events via webhooks.
+We'll learn about single charges, subscriptions, coupon codes, invoices, and how to handle events via webhooks.

 [Read on The Meteor Chef](http://themeteorchef.com/recipes/saas-stripe)